Heading 3

 BEGINNINGS: TRANSFORMATION HOUSE

-An amazing breakthrough occurred when Transformation was able to procure a 4 acre piece of land, build it out and receive the 5 individuals from SS in a three month span of time from January to March.
-It was so encouraging because this was a clear answer to prayer and was impossible naturally speaking, since Transformation did not have money to purchase the property nor build the dormitory to house the new students in January.
-Nevertheless , in March of 2009 Transformation Center opened its doors and Transformation House transitioned to a second tier, half-way house facility.
+An amazing breakthrough occurred when Transformation was able to procure a 4 acre piece of land in Nasorn village, not far from the city.
+Transformation wasted no time, and began building immediately.
+Within a 3 month period, Transformation was able to receive receive the 5 new clients to the newly established Transformation Center.
+This was a direct answer to prayer and was impossible naturally speaking.
+Transformation did not have the money to purchase the property nor to build the dormitory to house new students.
+Nevertheless, through miraculous provision, in March of 2009 Transformation Center opened its doors and the previous Transformation House became Revival Half-way House.

 WHERE WE ARE TODAY